Joints of varieties: Introduction

-In a different direction, Ellenberg and Erman~\cite{EE16} proved a generalization of the finite field Kakeya problem known as the Furstenberg set problem from lines to flats.
-Their original proof~\cite{EE16} uses sophisticated tools from algebraic geometry, and a significantly simpler proof (and with better bounds) was subsequently found by Dhar, Dvir, and Lund~\cite{DDL19a,DDL19b}, where the key idea was the ``method of multiplicities'' as applied by Dvir, Kopparty, Saraf, and Sudan~\cite{DKSS13} to improve bounds on the finite field Kakeya problem.
-As very nicely explained in \cite[Section~4]{DDL19b}, after setting up the right hypothesis for induction on dimension to flats, the polynomial method is only needed to establish the base case of lines.

-In solving the joints problem for varieties, we introduce a new method for generalizing the polynomial method to higher dimensional objects.
-A simple yet crucial fact used in the polynomial method solution to the joints problem (as well as many other applications) is that a polynomial restricted to a line cannot vanish more times (counting multiplicity) than its degree.
-Is there a similarly useful claim where ``line'' is replaced by ``plane''?
-This is a key obstacle that we overcome.

-In his PhD thesis, Ben Yang~\cite{Yangthesis,Yang} studied a generalization of the joints problem from lines to higher-dimensional objects.
-A notable special case of his result says that a set of $N$ planes (2-flats) in $\RR^6$ has $N^{3/2+o(1)}$ joints, where now a \emph{joint} is a point contained in a triple of planes not all lying in some hyperplane.
-More generally, Yang also proved similar bounds for arbitrary dimensions and for bounded degree varieties instead of flats, as well as allowing multiple sets of varieties and counting joints with multiplicities.
-We discuss these general formulations later.

-Yang's results have two major limitations: (1) an error term in the exponent and (2) the results are specific to the reals.
-Both limitations stem from the technique of bounded degree polynomial partitioning.
-One of the tools used in Yang's proof is a generalization of the polynomial partitioning method, due to Guth~\cite{Guth15} and extended by Blagojevi\'c, Blagojevi\'c, and Ziegler~\cite{BBZ17}, that allows one to find a polynomial to cut up a given set of varieties (instead of a set of points, as in the original Guth--Katz polynomial partitioning method).
-This partitioning technique crucially uses the topology of the real numbers.
-Yang applies a variant involving partitioning using a bounded degree polynomial, as introduced by Solymosi and Tao~\cite{ST12}, which necessarily introduces an error term in the exponent.

-Using a completely different method, we overcome both difficulties.
-A special case of our result says the following.
-Note that our bound (as well as all our bounds on joints) is tight up to a constant factor due to a straightforward generalization of the example above in the first paragraph.
+We generalize the joints theorem from lines to varieties, overcoming a fundamental difficulty with the polynomial method that one quickly runs into---we will elaborate more on this later.
+A representative case of our result says the following.
+Here a \emph{joint} is a point contained in a triple of planes not all lying in some hyperplane.
+All our bounds on joints in this paper are tight up to a constant factor (depending on the dimension) due to a straightforward generalization of the example in the first paragraph.

 \begin{theorem} A set of $N$ planes in $\FF^6$ has $O(N^{3/2})$ joints. \end{theorem}